chirapara/docs/source/settings.rst

 A user that is not assigned to a specific site, can curate all sites.

-Setting Up a New Site
+Setting up a new site
 ^^^^^^^^^^^^^^^^^^^^^

 To create a site: